What your dining table may look like by 2045

 According to the United Nations World Population report, the current global population is due to increase by 1 billion people in the next 15 years–an estimated rate of 83 million people per year.
 With those staggering figures comes a set of inevitable stressors: finite resources and finite space, not to mention a global food and waste crisis that will need to be addressed.
 How, where, and what we eat says a lot about society today, and the dining tables of the near future, an installation at the Cooper Hewitt, Smithsonian Design Museum suggests, will necessarily be shaped by these stark realities.

-As part of the current exhibition Tablescapes: Designs for Dining (on now through April 14), product designer Joe Doucet, fashion designer Mary Ping, and architect Stella Lee, a partner at Bureau V, teamed up to imagine a dining room shaped by mid-21st century concerns.
+As part of the current exhibition Tablescapes: Designs for Dining (on now through April 14), product designer Joe Doucet, fashion designer Mary Ping, and architecture firm Bureau V teamed up to imagine a dining room shaped by mid-21st century concerns.
 What might a tablescape in the year 2045 look like, you ask?
 According to the groovy vision crafted by interdisciplinary trio, the future looks a bit amoeba-like, very compact and versatile, and circular–in all senses of the word.

-“The table’s design celebrates the contemporary informality of dining, which we see as a vital aspect to a possible future of global food culture,” says Lee, who collaborated with Ping to create a concentric, shape-shifting furniture concept with Ping.
+“The table’s design celebrates the contemporary informality of dining, which we see as a vital aspect to a possible future of global food culture,” says Bureau V partner Stella Lee, who collaborated with Ping to create a concentric, shape-shifting furniture concept with Ping.
 “It’s a system more than an artifact.
 Its rotational, decentralized, and expandable nature creates ad hoc spatial, material, and social patterns.”

 Made with a series of interconnected, swiveling surfaces and stools that can tuck away or fold out to flexibly accommodate a solo diner or a party of up to nine when needed, it’s a genius design for small spaces–but, importantly, it implements a circular model of closed-loop manufacturing that aims to eliminate waste.